dipaksarkar/docs/docs/bouncify/settings/notifications.md

 3. Click `Mark as Default`.

 ##  Delete a notification
 You can delete a single notification, or delete multiple notifications at the same time using a bulk action.
-When you delete a notification, it's permanently removed from `BouncifyPro`.
+When you delete a notification, it's permanently removed from `Bouncify`.
 Deleted notifications can't be restored.

 To permanently delete a notification: